132nd-vWing/OPAR-Brief/MISSION INFORMATION/Weather.md

 # Weather and time

 ## Upcoming event
-D+4
+D+5

 ### Time in mission
 Server will be started:
 - 1700Z.
 Time in game is then 0500G
-- Event start at 1900Z (Daylight Savings Time ended).
+- Event start at 1900Z.
 Time in game is then 0600G.

 Z= Real world time
 G= Local In game time